mayfrost/guides/X.md

 ## NO DE
 To use a window manager without any desktop environment, or even a login manager, you can just install the applications mentioned here.
+Which are:
+* Ratpoison
+* Xbindkeys
+* hsetroot
+* ImageMagick
+* FFmpeg or libav-tools
+* UXTerm or urxvt
+* dmenu
+* Whatever you want on your _"ratpoisonrc"_

 After that you login and simply type:
 `startx`
 whenever you want to start X.